AM-Tower/Diff-Check-AI/README.md

 ## Notes-and-next-steps

 Function extraction uses a heuristic regex and brace matching that works well on typical C/C++ method shapes.
 For advanced parsing (templates, lambdas, macros), expand the regex or integrate a lightweight parser.

 The diff algorithm is LCS‑based with a reorder heuristic.
 It colorizes panes and writes plain text diff into the Comparison pane.
 Saved comparison output uses normal +/‑ markers; reorder is marked with ~.

-    Undo/redo: QTextEdit keeps an undo stack; Qt defaults to sufficiently large history.
-      You can adjust via document()->setMaximumBlockCount or use a QUndoStack for finer control if needed.

-    Settings remember overwrite warnings and paths.
-      Temp/Projects tabs are scaffolds to support the workflow you described—copying project files into temp, editing, saving, and clearing—without touching the original project.

-    Menu “Compare (Switch Tab)” moves focus to Compare; the toolbar has icons compiled via qrc, so they display correctly on all platforms.

 Testing original/new uses your selected CMake path and builds in a temp build folder inside the temp path.
 You can extend with capture of compiler errors into the Comparison pane for analysis.

 ## Diff-Check-AI-Project-Structure

 ```
 /